AleksandarBayrev/general-linux-fixes/README.md

 ## Windows-98-VirtualMachine-HowTO.md
 * Some stuff for Windows 98 in a VM.

-## Realtek-Wifi-Problems-Archer-T3U-Plus.md
+## Mediatek-WiFi-Debian.md
-* Fix for random disconnects
+* Debian specific stuff for running USB WiFi chips from Mediatek.